 I had Jennifer stay also.

-"Ladies and Gentlemen, HELP!.
+“Ladies and Gentlemen, HELP!
 I know very little about this company, what I do sense though is that not everyone is happy I am here.
 I have some good news and bad news.
 Mr. Seymour, I hope any Holiday you planned to take is a very short one.
 You need to fix a few problems, hire and fire a few people and recommend the new Board members replacing those who just resigned.
 If you have not guessed, I do not plan to do any changes, you will.
 I need time to learn about this company.
 I may be young but I am not a fool; at least not a big fool.
 Please continue to run this company as you have been.
 We will need to discuss any big items but unless something comes up, if Grandmother trusted you, so do I. By the way, thank you for coming to see her last night.
 I appreciate you being there.
-If you and your daughter would join Mary and myself for dinner after the funeral ceremony I would like to discuss things like how we might get in someday."
+If you and your daughter would join Mary and myself for dinner after today’s funeral ceremony I would like to discuss basic things like how we might get into the building someday.”

 I mentioned to Mary that it might not be the best idea to let Mom or Dad enter the Company or my home.
 She told me she had already made certain of that.